 Things to do

 As a renowned historical attraction in Shanghai, the site has received 10 million visitors since it was opened to public 50 years ago.
 It is estimated that the site receives 1.8 million visitors in recent years since it was rebuilt in 1999.
-The two-story Shikumen building was built in 1920 and used to be the residence of two Communist Party members.
+The two-storey Shikumen building was built in 1920 and used to be the residence of two Communist Party members.

 On the first floor, tourist will find the reconstructed meeting place where everything was placed as it was 84 years ago.
 The exhibition hall, which can be found upstairs, features revolutionary relics, photos, and documents.
 These include photos of the thirteen communist members and the blooming of nationwide communist teams.
 There are also waxworks found inside the building used to recreate the historic meeting.
 These life-sized wax figures vividly reproduces the most important scene that marked the birth of Chinese Communist Party.